prepare/ChromiumFX/Readme.md

 This is a summary of the most important changes and those relevant to embedders (API changes etc.).

+### Version 3.2357.5 ###
+- This is a bugfix release which addresses issues #27 and #29.
+The remote proxies of objects living in the render process did not release those objects due to a bug introduced in version 3.2357.3, causing a memory leak.

 ### Version 3.2171.18 ###
 - This is a backport of ChromiumFX 3.2357.4 for the 3.2171 branch.